grizz/ctl/docs/plugin_pypi.md

 # PyPI plugin

-The PyPI plugin allows you to facility python package releases
+The PyPI plugin allows you to facilitate python package releases

 ## Config